st01c/st01c.github.io/_posts/2018/2018-10-15-first-as-snapshot-then-as-decentralised-digital-asset.md

 ---
-title: "First as Snapshot, then as Decentralised Digital Asset"
+title: "First as Snapshot, Then as Decentralised Digital Asset"
 short_title: "First as Snapshot, then as Decentralised Digital Asset"
 date: "2018-10-15"
 description: